-If a parent would like us to administer a prescribed medicine, this should be given directly to a member of staff at the start of the school day.
+If a parent would like us to administer a prescribed medicine, this should be given directly to the reception in the main building.

 The member of staff checks that the medicine is clearly labelled with the child's name, the name of the medicine and the specific dosage required.